Auto Crop Advanced

 Width and Height — set the width and height of the desired result.

-Units — the measurement units of all values.
+Units — the measurement units used for all values.

 Center — enable to make all margins match the value set for Left.
 This makes all margins equal, which results in the subject centered in the cropped area.

-Use Content-Aware Fill — the script uses content-aware cropping to complete the missing image area.
+Use Content-Aware Fill — content-aware cropping is used to complete the missing image.

 Section 3: Resolution

 As-is (no interpolation; Pixels/Inch derived from new size) — the Pixels/Inch value changes as a result of cropping and resizing the image to the desired dimensions, but no image data is resampled.
 The pixels of the image after cropping are precisely the same pixels from before cropping/resizing, only less the pixels cropped away.

 Resample to original Pixels/Inch — after the image is cropped, the image is resampled to the original Pixels/Inch value of the image before cropping/resizing.
 In the event this up-scales the resolution, an alert is added to the log file, or reported immediately if cropping the active image.